Louise Françoise, Princess of Condé: Palais Bourbon

 During her long widowhood, Louise Françoise built the Palais Bourbon in Paris, not far from the residences of her surviving siblings.
 Named after her family, it was built after her stay at the Grand Trianon, which became the architectural inspiration for her new home.

 Construction on the palace started in 1722, when she was forty-nine years old.
 Several designers were involved, including Robert de Cotte, who drew up plans around 1720, Lorenzo Giardini, who died in 1722, and Lassurance, who died in 1724.
 Jean Aubert became the chief architect in 1726 and is given credit for the definitive design.
 Jacques Gabriel acted as a consultant.

-The Palais had a collection of large reception rooms, the main one being the Galerie which overlooked the Seine; the main salon of the Palais looked towards the Tuileries Palace to the east.
-The Palais was linked to the Hôtel de Lassay by means of a corridor overlooking a joint Parterre.
+The palace had a collection of large reception rooms, the main one being the galerie which overlooked the Seine; the main salon of the palace looked towards the Tuileries Palace to the east.
+The palace was linked to the Hôtel de Lassay by means of a corridor overlooking a joint parterre.

 Her older half-sister, Marie Anne de Bourbon, who was the Dowager Princess of Conti, lived in the Hôtel de Conti, opposite the Louvre, on the Quai de Conti.
-Her older brother, the Duke of Maine, owned the Hôtel du Maine (destroyed 1838) on the rue Bourbon (now the rue de Lille), very near the Palais Bourbon.
-Her younger sister, the Duchess of Orléans, lived at the Palais-Royal, the Orléans residence in Paris.
+Her older brother, the Duke of Maine, owned the Hôtel du Maine (destroyed in 1838) on the Rue Bourbon (now the Rue de Lille), very near the Palais Bourbon.
+Her younger sister, the Duchess of Orléans, lived in the Palais-Royal, the Orléans residence in Paris.
 Near the Louvre and the Palais-Royal, her youngest brother, the Count of Toulouse, lived in the Hôtel de Toulouse.
-In 1733 her daughter Louise Élisabeth moved into a house very near the Palais Bourbon, which became another Hôtel de Conti (now the Hôtel de Brienne), on the rue Saint-Dominique.
+In 1733 her daughter Louise Élisabeth moved into a house very near the Palais Bourbon, which became another Hôtel de Conti (now the Hôtel de Brienne), on the Rue Saint-Dominique.

 Death

 Louise Françoise de Bourbon died on 16 June 1743, at the age of seventy, at the Palais Bourbon.
-She was buried at the Carmel du faubourg Saint-Jacques, a Carmelite convent on the Left Bank in Paris Latin Quarter.
+She was buried at the Carmel du faubourg Saint-Jacques, a Carmelite convent on the Left Bank in Paris's Latin Quarter.